prabhusivakumar/cicd-pipeline/Readme.md

 (AWS/Azure).
 Verification
 The deployment can be verified by issuing a web request to http://{ip}:8080/success

-## Assumptions
-I've assumed that the application currently runs on a Kubernetes cluster.
-The app runs with 2 replica pods using a deployment manifest.
-Connectivity is established by a LoadBalancer Service, which creates a Load Balancer in the corresponding cloud setup.

 ## Solution
 This has been achieved using a combination of Docker, Jenkins and Helm.
 A pipeline has been configured to trigger on the push event in the Git repository.